Table Of Contents_

 Hitachi is another quality power tool brand that appears on our list more than once (Best Budget — Metabo).
 This time, we’re nominating them for our Best Value award.
 The Hitachi C12RSH2 15-Amp 12-Inch Dual Bevel Sliding Compound Miter Saw with Laser Marker, while a more expensive option, offers a wide range of features that makes it a smart buy for the professional or power enthusiast user.
 We liked that the 15-amp motor pairs with the 4,000 RPMs to give you more than enough power for any task.

 This model has a larger sliding fence that can be raised up to 5 ⅛ inches to cut materials that are up to 7.5 inches tall.
 With the miter angle, you can shift between zero to 57 degrees to the right and zero to 45 degrees to the left.
 And you’ll also like that the bevel you can adjust it from zero to 45 degrees either right or left as well as easily flip the 12-inch blade while leaving the material in place.
 Much like our Best Budget choice, the blade guard proved to be a concern with this selection too.
 Always inspect your saw and ensure all parts are securely affixed before you begin operating them.
 And with that in mind, you might want to find the best wood polish, since it’s a great way to finish many jobs of this type.
+On another note, if you want to easily fasten an inaccessible nut, you have to get the best socket wrench.

 Award: Best Quick Assembly